ericotjo001/explainable_ai/gax/README.md

 # Enhancing the Confidence of Deep Learning Classifiers via Interpretable Saliency Maps
 This github repository contains all the codes required to replicate the results in the paper with the above title.
 Link: [arxiv version](https://arxiv.org/abs/2201.00009).
+The paper has also been published in the journal [Neurocomputing](https://www.sciencedirect.com/science/article/pii/S0925231223009487)!

 <img src="https://drive.google.com/uc?export=view&id=1N4IDRJepmcK0-PkaqpSBDJdPYZRA7QLh" width="640"></img>